sylodev/community-actions/Misc/Cykreet-Access/README.md

  <h4 align="center">
   <br>
-  Disclaimer: The "Denied" role should not have not have the "Read Messages" permission in any other public channels.
+  Note: The "Denied" role should not have not have the "Read Messages" permission in any other public channels.
   <br>
 </h4>